journee-live/pipecat-ojin/examples/ojin-agents-desktop/README.md

 ## Notes

-- Avatar images should be placed in a `public` folder or use absolute URLs
+- Avatar images must be placed in `public/assets/` folder
+- Images load instantly with spinner and smooth fade-in
 - The app prevents multiple instances from running
 - DevTools are enabled in development mode only
+- Virtual environment automatically activated when debugging

 ## Usage